- Tien S. Dong, MD, PhD

-Publications (peer-reviewed) - Full list on PubMed
+Recent publications (peer-reviewed) - Full list of publications

 - Dong TS, Katzka W, Yang JC, Chang C, Arias-Jayo N, Lagishetty V, Balioulova A, Chen Y, Dutson E, Li Z, Mayer EA, Pisegna JR, Sanmiguel C, Jacobs JP.
 Microbial changes from bariatric surgery alters glucose-dependent insulinotropic polypeptide and prevents fatty liver disease.
 Gut Microbes.
 Volume 15, 2023.

 - Dong TS, Guan M, Mayer EA, Stains J, Liu C, Vora P, Jacobs JP, Lagishetty V, Chang L, Barry RL, Gupta A. Obesity is associated with a distinct brain-gut microbiome signature that connects prevotella and bacteroides to the brain’s reward center.
 Gut Microbes, 2022.
 In press

 - Hussain SK, Dong TS, Agopian V, Pisegna JR, Durazo FA, Enayati P, Sundaram V, Benhammou J, Noureddin M, Choi G, Ayoub W, Lagishetty V, Elashoff EM, Goodman MT, Jacobs JP.
 Dietary protein, fiber and coffee are associated with small intestine microbiome composition and diversity in patients with liver cirrhosis.
 In press.
 April 2020.
 Nutrients